Andrewgdewar/AlgorithmicLevelProgression/README.md

             7
         ]
     },

     // The below is how one can adjust equipment weightings for each category.
     // 0 is meta, 1 is completely random, 2 will make pmcs prioritize the worst gear.
     // Imagine a pmc can wear a usec hat, or a Ulach helmet, the weighting may look like this:
     // weight > 5, Ulach  > 150,
     // A setting of 0 below would result in a much greater chance for a pmc to choose the ulach.
     // At 0.5, the top and bottom chances are smoothed around a median, like so:
     // weight > 35, Ulach  > 100,
     // And at 1, all items within that category will have equal chances:
     // weight > 54, Ulach  > 54,

     "randomness": {
         "Holster": 0.3,
-        "Headwear": 0.1,
+        "Headwear": 0.3,
         "FirstPrimaryWeapon": 0.4,
-        "Earpiece": 0.3,
+        "Earpiece": 0.4,
-        "Backpack": 0.3,
+        "Backpack": 0.4,
-        "Eyewear": 0.2,
+        "Eyewear": 0.5,
-        "TacticalVest": 0.1,
+        "TacticalVest": 0.4,
-        "ArmorVest": 0.1,
+        "ArmorVest": 0.3,
-        "FaceCover": 0.2
+        "FaceCover": 0.3
     },

     // Just keep this off